benlloyd50/Vox_Design_Documents/detailed_design_doc.md

 #### 3.2.1 Database Setup

 #### 3.2.2 How to utilize the methods
+- To access the database, external software are available for this purpose.
+The software is utilizing is called DB Browser (SQLite).
+This provide us with a user interface that allows us to look at the tables.
+Moreover, sql queries can also be inputted to manipulate data.
+To run our application, the command "flask init-db" has to be executed in order to initialize the database.
+This is how it works with flask, a python's web framework.
 ### 3.3 Major Use Cases
 #### 3.3.1 Create Account
 - Story: